 Share how many subscribers you have on the social media channels where you connect with your audience.
 For most, this would be Instagram, YouTube, Pinterest, Facebook, and/or Twitter.

 The other blogging statistic you want to include is your pageviews.
-You can get this straight from Google Analytics.
+Again, you can get this straight from Google Analytics.
 Use your average monthly pageviews for this metric.

 In this section, you will want to add what type of partnerships you’re looking for.
 Some of these can include product reviews, giveaways, social media promotion, ambassadorships, etc.

 I always think it’s a good idea to list prices next to your services.
-This will help a company pick one that is in their budget range.
+This will help a company pick one that is within its budget range.
 If you choose not to include prices, the benefit to that is you can create rates that fit each company and their brand.

 Adding testimonials is a great way to show why other companies should work with you.
 This can be as simple as adding a logo of a brand you have worked with or sharing what you did for the brand.